openshift/microshift/docs/rebase.md

 ### A Note on Rebasing MicroShift's CSI Plugin

 The Logical Volume Manager Service is not integrated with the ocp release image and must be passed explicitly to the rebase script as its 4th argument (including the sub-command).
-Images can be found at [Red Hat Container Catalog](https://catalog.redhat.com/software/containers/lvms4/lvms-operator-bundle/63972de4d8764b33ec4dbf79?tag=v4.12.0-4&architecture=amd64&push_date=1673885582000&container-tabs=gti).
+Officially released images can be found at [Red Hat Container Catalog](https://catalog.redhat.com/software/containers/lvms4/lvms-operator-bundle/63972de4d8764b33ec4dbf79?tag=v4.12.0-4&architecture=amd64&push_date=1673885582000&container-tabs=gti).
+Engineering Candidates built each sprint can be found on [Quay.io](https://quay.io/repository/rh-storage-partners/lvms4-lvms-operator-bundle?tab=tags&tag=latest).

 ### Fully automatic rebasing

 The following command attempts a fully automatic rebase to a given target upstream release.
-It is what is run nighly from CI and should work for most cases within a z-stream.
+It is what is run nightly from CI and should work for most cases within a z-stream.
 It creates a new branch named after the target release, then runs the individual steps described in the following sections, including creating the respective commits.

 ```shell
 ./scripts/auto-rebase/rebase.sh to quay.io/openshift-release-dev/ocp-release:4.10.25-x86_64 quay.io/openshift-release-dev/ocp-release:4.10.25-aarch64 registry.redhat.io/lvms4/lvms-operator-bundle:[TAG || DIGEST]